 Possible Side Effects of Methylprednisolone Sodium Succinate

 There are a number of things you can do to manage the side effects of methylprednisolone sodium succinate.
-Talk to your healthcare provider about these recommendations.
+Talk to your healthcare team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Increase in Appetite

-This medication can cause people to be more hungry or thirsty than usual.
+This medication can cause you to be hungrier or thirstier than usual.
 Drink plenty of fluids and try to make your snacks healthy ones.